pascalgutjahr/prompt_muons_wiki/source/docs/Selection.rst

 The rates after the application of the MuonFilter are shown in :numref:`level2_rate_muon_filter`.
 This results in a runtime of 150h per run with a processing time of 1s per event.
 This is still too long.

 .. _level2_rate_muon_filter:
-.. list-table:: Rates on level 2 after applying the muon filter for different primary models.
+.. list-table:: Rates on Level 3 after applying the muon filter for different primary models.
   :header-rows: 1

   * - Model